Aglglg/No-Reload-Mod-Manager/README.md

 ---
 ### To-do list
-- Preset system.
-- (Try) select multiple mods in the same group.
+- A system that warns or removes mods with broken `conditional statement` so they don’t interfere with other mods in the manager.
 ---

 # No Reload Mod Manager / Skin Selection